SGL-UT/GPSTk/TESTING.md

 Testing Data
 ------------
-Any input data should be placed in the gpstk/data/inputs/ directory and follow this naming convention:
+Any input data should be placed in the gpstk/data/inputs/ directory (or a subdirectory therin).
-   * File name should describe the key content of the data.
-For example, a v2.11 Rinex Obs file from day 360 of 2015 could be called robs.v2\_11.doy360.yr2015.
-   * A file taken from a production system may keep its original name if the file is unchanged.
-   * Any inputs generated from existing input files should have the modification description appended to it.
-Using the example Rinex obs file as a base, a new input with only the first half of that day's data could be called robs.v2\_11.doy360.yr2015.firsthalfday.
+   * Files names should follow standard naming conventions for the source file.
+Use the original source name whenever possible.
+   * Document the source of the data in a README.md file in the directory with the data.
+Include any modifications made to the original file.
+   * Files that are modified from the original may have their names extended to describe the modifications.
+   * Keep the size of the files small (10s kB).

 Any expected result data should be placed in the gpstk/data/expected/ directory and follow this naming convention:
    * File name be the test's name and end with a .exp.
 For example, expected output for a test called Foo\_bar should be named Foo\_bar.exp.

 Also, any further sub-organization of the testing data is left to the developer's discretion, but make sure that the name of the grouped content is clear.
 For example, if testing an app called foo required one of each of the Rinex filetypes for a single day, all of the data could be grouped into a directory named for the day.